openslice/io.openslice.main/doc/service_inventory.md

 * To terminate or inactivate a service, select the specific service from the inventory, press Edit and set the State either to Inactive or Terminated

 <b>Warning: if you terminate or inactivate a service the action cannot be undone.</b>

+## uml: sequence diagram
+Here I will embed PlantUML markup to generate a sequence diagram.

+I can include as many plantuml segments as I want in my Markdown, and the diagrams can be of any type supported by PlantUML.